Families with transgender kids are increasingly forced to travel out of state for the care they need

 “At the same time, you can’t pick a medicine that we can’t afford to pay for or that, you know, might harm you,” Jennilyn responded.

-—— In Mississippi, a ban on gender-affirming care became law in the state on Feb.
-28 — prompting a father and his trans son to leave the state at the end of July so the teenager can find health care in Virginia.
+In Mississippi, a ban on gender-affirming care became law in the state on Feb.
+28 — prompting a father and his trans son to leave the state at the end of July for Virginia.
+There, he can keep his health care and continue to see doctors.

-Ray Walker, a 17-year-old honor student, lives with his mother, Katie Rives, in a suburb of Jackson.
-His parents are divorced, but his father also lived in the area.

 When Mississippi Republican Gov. Tate Reeves signed the bill banning hormone therapy for anyone younger than 18, he accused “radical activists” of pushing a “sick and twisted ideology that seeks to convince our kids they’re in the wrong body.”

-As the provision of gender-affirming care became scarce and was later outlawed, Walker’s father, who declined to be interviewed, accepted a job in Virginia.
+As access to gender-affirming care dwindled and was later outlawed, Walker’s father, who declined to be interviewed, accepted a job in Virginia, where his son could keep his health care.
+Walker plans to move in with his father this month.
 Rives, however, is staying in Mississippi with her two younger children.

 Walker’s memories of the anguished period when he started puberty at 12 still haunt him.
 “My body couldn’t handle what was happening to it,” he said.